Do I Need to Trademark My LLC Name?

 Unfortunately, many small business owners believe that trademark registrations, and the entire field of intellectual property, are only for international companies.
 Not true.

-The hard work of the small business owner and the protection of its brand is important.
+The hard work of the small business owner and the protection of their brand are important.
 Think about it — your company’s reach becomes international through its website.
 The platform is smaller, but the reach is not.

 This article will explore the benefits of having a registered trademark and how to go about applying for one to protect your business’s name and brand.